 Revision surgery can create new trauma, new scar tissue, and the possibility of damage to the nose when performing the procedure.
 The surgery is invasive whether patients are looking to make big or small modifications to their initial outcomes.
 Every time you separate the skin, you are disrupting the blood supply with a possibility of weakening the structure of the nose that can cause new problems.

-Many patients that consult with me after surgical rhinoplasty have had a lot of reduction (bone and cartilage have been removed), creating an irregular contour.
+Many patients that consult with me after surgical rhinoplasty elsewhere have had a lot of reduction (bone and cartilage have been removed), creating an irregular contour.
 The gelatinous nature of fillers makes it easier to rebuild and create a smooth contour.
 Using a microcannula, the application feels like painting.
-Fillers can be applied in a precise, controlled manner rather than the option for an implant (synthetic or harvesting cartilage).
+Fillers can be applied in a precise, controlled manner, unlike using an implant (synthetic or harvesting cartilage).
 The gel-like substance is ideal for soft, predictable results.

-Nonsurgical revision rhinoplasty costs a fraction of surgical fees.
-Due to the higher risk of complication, surgical rhinoplasty revision can often be more expensive than the original surgery.
+Non surgical revision rhinoplasty costs a fraction of surgical fees.
+Revision rhinoplasty surgery can be more difficult and costly than the initial surgery because of the higher medical risk.
 Surgical rhinoplasty and revision costs can often exceed $20k.

 Bruising and swelling are common side effects; however, more serious complications can include infection, vascular occlusion (injecting into an artery), and, in rare cases, blindness.
 Vascular occlusion can lead to tissue necrosis and scarring.
 Patients with prior nasal surgery may be at increased risk for vascular compromise due to altered blood supply and scarring to the area.

 Minimizing Risk: Choose a Qualified Injector